How to Influence Without Authority

 Credibility is defined as “the quality of being trusted and believed in” and is formed when people see you as thoughtful, authentic, confident, and having integrity.
 This means that in addition to having these qualities, you need convince other people you have them by the way you show up.

-More and more companies are forgoing traditional hierarchical workplace structure, creating matrixed environments of employees who are expected to “lead laterally” to get work done.
+More and more companies are forgoing traditional hierarchical workplace structures, creating matrixed environments of employees who are expected to “lead laterally” to get work done.
 But how do you align people around your point of view without the right to command that something “needs to be done this way?”
-It all comes down to influence.
+It all comes down to influence and authentic presence.

 Influence is not the same as manipulation.
 It’s the ability to motivate or inspire a desired outcome by being seen as credible and communicating a vision that people can get behind.
 It’s a skill that can help you at every level—whether you are recommending a simple process change or galvanizing teams around a global initiative.